palakrajdevneu/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Module_2_Evaluation/README.md

 4. Align AI practices with institutional policies.
 5. Develop and sustain responsible AI habits.

-   ### **Integrated Chapter 8: Hands-on Exercises and Assessments**
+   ### **Chapter 8: Hands-on Exercises and Assessments**

 ---

 ## **Introduction**

 This chapter provides practical exercises to help you develop and refine your AI-assisted academic workflow.
-You will engage in setting up a personal knowledge hub, practicing prompt writing, evaluating AI accuracy, comparing tools, and creating integrated workflows.
+You will engage in setting up a personal knowledge hub, practicing prompt writing, evaluating AI accuracy, comparing tools, and creating workflows.
 Each section includes hands-on activities, assessment criteria, and opportunities for reflection.

 ---